Jojodicus/calunite/README.md

       CRON: "@every 15m"           # how often the merger should run, format: https://pkg.go.dev/github.com/robfig/cron#hdr-CRON_Expression_Format
       PROD_ID: CalUnite            # RFC 5545 PRODID, who created the calendar
       CONTENT_DIR: /wwwdata        # directory from which the files are served
+      FILE_NAVIGATION: false       # generate an index.html for directories to allow for navigation
       ADDR: 0.0.0.0                # address to bind to
       PORT: 8080                   # port to expose
 ```